wshackle/aprs-framework/README.md

   1. Check the box in the menu for Startup -> PDDL Planner (if not already checked).
   2. Select PDDL Planner from the Window menu.

+Planning Domain Definition Language(PDDL) is a way of defining both a class of problems in the domain file as well as a particular initial and goal state in the problem file.
+The actual planning code is part of a different project.
+(See  https://github.com/usnistgov/crac , the example domain used here came from https://github.com/usnistgov/iora. )  This module is only replonsible for allowing the input domain and problem files to be selected and passing them to an external program, retrieving and displaying the result and passing the output to the PDDL Executor that will send commands to move the robot.
+If the planner can not be installed locally it can be run remotely through SSH.

+Code for this should be in following subdirectory:

+     aprs-framework/src/main/java/aprs/framework/pddl/planner/